ashkan-maleki/tasky_community/README.md

 # tasky-community
-community version of tasky. tasky is software that helps you create your action plan. the suitable python version for this software is Python 3.6.9.
+This project is the community version of Tasky.
+Tasky is a piece of software that helps you create your action plan, therefore you can easily set your goals and assign yourself a task.
+By using Tasky you can keep track of your tasks and their situation.
+The reason I created this application is to help others organize their plan and to challenge my programming skills.
+In addition, it makes me increase my knowledge of Python and Django The suitable python version for this software is Python 3.6.9.
+This project is created by Django and DRF